Howdy. I’m a LA-based writer and 360° Creative Producer.TM

 Wooden’s early webzine Chickenhead.com was lauded by SXSW and the HBO Comedy Arts Festival as “Best of the Web,” and was optioned for television by James Schamus’ legendary Good Machine Productions.

-Wooden began his career working at interactive marketing and advertising agencies including Saatchi & Saatchi, producing high-profile websites for brands including Sony Electronics, National Geographic, Microsoft and American Express.
+Wooden began his career working at interactive marketing and advertising agencies including Saatchi & Saatchi, producing high-profile digital campaigns for brands including Sony Electronics, National Geographic, Microsoft and American Express.

 An alumnus of Brown University, Wooden originally hails from the Socialist Kingdom of Vermont.
 He lives in Studio City, California with his wife, two children, and a rapidly vanishing collection of screens.